Associate of Russian oligarch accused of violating sanctions

-NEW YORK (AP) — A Russian man who is a U.S. permanent resident has been charged in an indictment unsealed Tuesday with violating U.S. sanctions and committing money laundering.
+NEW YORK (AP) — An associate of a Russian billionaire was charged in an indictment unsealed Tuesday with violating U.S. sanctions and money laundering.

-An indictment in Manhattan federal court charged Vladimire Voronchenko with joining a scheme to make over $4 million in payments to maintain four U.S. properties belonging to a sanctioned oligarch, Viktor Vekselberg.
+The indictment charged Vladimir Voronchenko, a Russian who is a permanent U.S. resident, with joining a scheme to make over $4 million in payments to maintain four U.S. properties belonging to the sanctioned oligarch Viktor Vekselberg.
 Authorities said Voronchenko also tried to sell two of those properties.

-The indictment said Voronchenko was also charged with contempt of court for fleeing the U.S. after receiving a grand jury subpoena last May on Fisher Island, Florida, that required his testimony.
+Voronchenko was also charged with contempt of court for fleeing the U.S. after receiving a grand jury subpoena last May on Fisher Island, Florida, that required his testimony.
 Voronchenko took a flight from Miami to Dubai, United Arab Emirates, and then to Moscow, authorities said.

 Voronchenko, 70, has lived in Moscow, Manhattan, Southampton, New York and Fisher Island, Florida, while promoting himself as as a successful businessman, art collector and dealer and a close friend and business associate of Vekselberg, whose yacht and private airplane were blocked last year by the U.S. Treasury Office of Foreign Assets Control, U.S. officials said in a release.